May 2023

 SOURCE: BLOOMBERG, THE BALANCE

-Since 1974, the Fed has not stopped increasing rates until the Federal Fund’s rate has been above the Consumer Price Index (CPI) annual inflation rate.
-That level was reached after the Fed’s most recent increase in May, when the upper bound of the new Federal Funds rate of 5.25% surpassed the CPI annual inflation rate of 4.90%.
+Since 1974, the Fed has not stopped increasing interest rates until the Federal Fund’s rate has been above the Consumer Price Index (CPI) annual inflation rate.
+That level was reached after the Fed’s most recent increase in June, when the upper bound of the new Federal Funds rate of 5.25% surpassed the CPI annual inflation rate of 3.0%.
 This same pattern occurred in each of the past eight tightening cycles before the Fed began cutting interest rates.
 (Exhibit 2).

 EXHIBIT 2: THE FED HAS NEVER STOPPED INCREASING RATES UNTIL THE ANNUAL CPI GROWTH RATE FELL BELOW THE FEDERAL FUNDS RATE